Fronted, from former Bud, Monzo and Apple employees, wants to make life easier for renters – TechCrunch

 “Customers will have a direct debit to pay us back over a set schedule, or they can pay it all off when they have the money to do so, [and] we don’t charge any fees,” says Campbell.
 There is also a planned “holiday mode” that will allow customers to temporarily reduce their monthly payments in order to help avoid falling into financial difficulty.

 “Ultimately this first product is designed to be very convenient and we believe people will opt for this more manageable alternative to a normal deposit,” adds Campbell.
 “There are customers of ours that will be in ‘hidden households’ unable to move because of the upfront fees… Deposits can [also] sometimes take a long time to be returned from the schemes (something the government recently launched an enquiry into).
 Fronted wants to serve people who might otherwise be ‘double-exposed’ by deposits.
-We hope this first product increases social mobility by providing liquidity when people need it”.
+We hope this first product increases social mobility by providing liquidity when people need it.”

 Initially, Fronted will generate revenue through interest charged.
-It then plans to extend its fintech product offering with additional money-advance services “to help smooth out the bumps of renting”.
+It then plans to extend its fintech product offering with additional money-advance services “to help smooth out the bumps of renting.”

 “We also intend on rolling out a ‘turn up and turn on’ service for utilities and internet,” says the Fronted CEO.